Asgarrrr/ROGUE/README.md

  * More than 25 different enemies with their own quirks
  * ASCII Art style

-he code is absolutely badly done, it would be possible to redo everything 1000 times better.
+He code is absolutely badly done, it would be possible to redo everything 1000 times better.